-Important note: Guidance on this topic are constantly evolving.
+This article was updated April 27, 2021.
+Guidance on this topic is constantly evolving.
 Information is current as of the date of publication.

 Overview of the Shuttered Venue Operators Grant Program